fakeneuron/CalenBooker/README.md

        - `Navbar.js`: Navigation bar for protected routes with a Kawaii-styled user icon dropdown (hover/click) for "Business Profile" and "Logout," and a top-level "Schedule Appointment" link; redirects to `/` on logout.
        - `AppointmentsTable.js`: Reusable table displaying user’s appointments with sortable columns (date/time ascending).
 Includes "Service Type" and "Status" columns with `status` shown in colors (green for "Confirmed," yellow for "Pending," red for "Cancelled").
        - `FormField.js`: Reusable form field component for text inputs and dropdowns, used in `BusinessProfile.js` and `AppointmentScheduler.js` to simplify form markup and reduce file size.
+       - `Footer.js`: Kawaii-styled footer displayed across all pages with links to Terms of Service, Privacy Policy, Support, and About sections.
      - `frontend/src/`:
-       - `App.js`: Root component with routing and Supabase auth state management.
+       - `App.js`: Root component with routing and Supabase auth state management, includes global footer.
        - `index.js`: Entry point rendering `App.js` with routing.
        - `index.css`: Tailwind CSS setup with custom animation keyframes (e.g., fade-in).
        - `styles.js`: Centralized reusable Tailwind classes for all pages and components, updated with Kawaii-inspired styles (pastel colors, rounded shapes, playful shadows) applied app-wide for a consistent, cute aesthetic.